garg-aayush/garg-aayush.github.io/_posts/2024-07-01-baseline-gpt4o-structured-data.md

 ### Evaluation Strategy

-Although not ideal, I use the GPT-4o model itself to evaluate its own performance on the given task.
-I asks the model to compare the generated function with the ground truth function and provide a boolean score based on the above evaluation criteria.
+Although not ideal, I ask the model to evaluate its own performance on the given task.
+This approach has limitations, as it could potentially introduce bias in the evaluation process.
+However, it serves as a starting point for our analysis.
+I ask the model to compare the generated function with the ground truth function and provide a boolean score based on the above evaluation criteria.

 Since, I need the evaluation scores in a more structured format to analyze the model's performance effectively.
 I use [pydantic](https://docs.pydantic.dev/latest/) and [instructor](https://python.useinstructor.com/) packages to obtain the evaluation scores in a structured format.
 I use the following prompt and pydantic model to evaluate the GPT-4o performance: